sbaier1/pyttv/README.md

 - ensure web-ui is running
 - check out the [examples](config) or the [doc](doc) and build your config
 - make sure the venv is sourced (see above)
-- Run your scenario with `python3 -cp config -cn=yourconfig` where `-cp` specifies the path to your config directory and `-cn` specifies which config to run.
+- Run your scenario with `python3 -cp config -cn=yourconfig main.py` where `-cp` specifies the path to your config directory and `-cn` specifies which config to run.

 ### Creating the final video